 What do I do if my Training Profile is not up-to-date?

 You may contact the Training & Development section.

 May I receive a certificate even if I plan to leave the University?

 As long as all the certificate requirements are met prior to your termination date, you may request to receive a certificate.

-To register for a training program:
+To register for an in-person, instructor-led training program:

 To register for a program: The system will allow you to register for one class at a time.
 Select the date you would like to attend, scroll to the bottom of the page, click your employee designation and submit.
 You will receive an automatic confirmation.